mtorpey/wooden-ships/1-introduction.md

 determine movement, firing ranges, and the positions of the ships.
 Each hex (hexagon) has an identification code, this being used to determine the initial placement of ships for the various scenarios.
-The code is also valuable in checking a ship\'s movement.
+The code is also valuable in checking a ship's movement.
 Portions of the board are sometimes used as juttings of land in certain scenarios, and will be defined as such in the applicable scenario.
 A wind direction hexagon is found at the lower lefthand corner.
 Each edge of the board is labeled by